 Because it is on a trailer does not make it a good idea!

 While reading this somewhat abbreviated post, click the links to dig into specific details.
-Be sure to use the search box to find more of what you need to know.
+Be sure to use the search box to find more of what you want.

 #1 Where to begin this epic outing?